AngieC96/MasterThesis/documenti/Example.md

 Let's use as our example the MDP in Figures 1-5 **but pretending that substation 5 doesn't exist** (too many computations otherwise).
+So we have that $N=4$.

 We estimated that the number of states is $|\mathcal S| \sim O(N \cdot N^2) = O(N^3)$, so in our case we have that $|\mathcal S| \sim N^3 = 4^3 = 64$.
 Instead $|\mathcal A| \sim O(N)$ so in our case $|\mathcal A| \sim 4$.